 Shopping

 Back in the city centre, there’s time to hit the shops before lunch.
 With two major shopping centres and plenty of small independent retailers, Belfast is a shopping haven.
+Queen’s Arcade is home to a variety of luxury Boutiques and local independent retailers.
 Find high street brands in CastleCourt, designer labels in Victoria Square and go to Born & Bred for local, handmade gifts and souvenirs.

 Day 2